melchor629/node-chromecaster-lib/README.md

 **Windows Users**:
  - You must install Apple "Bonjour SDK for Windows" (look for it on Google), and check for the variable `BONJOUR_SDK_HOME` in your CMD.
  - If you have problems compiling this library (or one of its dependencies), [see this issue](https://github.com/nodejs/node-gyp/issues/972).
- - Also, you must compile [portaudio](http://portaudio.com) for 64bit.
-Follow the instructions in `build/msvc/readme.txt` to make it compile.
+ - You can compile [portaudio](http://portaudio.com) for 64bit. **(optionally)** Follow the instructions in `build/msvc/readme.txt` to make it compile.
 Use release version.
 To test/use the library, copy the `portaudio_x64.dll` into the root of the project.
- - For compiling, you must pass `--PORTAUDIO_DIR="..."` argument to `node-gyp`.
+ - For compiling, you must pass `--PORTAUDIO_DIR="..."` argument to `npm install ...` or `node-gyp configure ...`.
 Must point to the root of the portaudio source directory.

 Example
 ------------